Republican lawmakers warn of housing bubble 2.0

 Nobody wants to see a repeat of the previous housing bubble.
 Lenders, loanowners, and the politicians that pander to them all celebrate the reflation of the old bubble, but they hope it’s done on stable terms this time around to prevent a major crash.

 In the aftermath of the housing bust, lawmakers correctly identified the causes of the housing bubble and crafted the Dodd-Frank law to restrict or ban the lending practices that lead to the housing bubble.

 Interest-only and negative amortization loans are restricted (effectively banned) because these loans don’t qualify for the safe-harbor provisions of the new legislation.
 These unstable loan products were largely responsible for inflating house prices.

-Further, debt-to-income ratios in excess of 43% were also effectively banned because debt service burdens in excess of 43% are only sustainable by Ponzi borrowing, a behavior guaranteed to bring financial ruin to both borrowers and lenders alike.
+According to the Conveyancers Inner West Sydney experts, debt-to-income ratios in excess of 43% were also effectively banned because debt service burdens in excess of 43% are only sustainable by Ponzi borrowing, a behavior guaranteed to bring financial ruin to both borrowers and lenders alike.

 As with everything in Washington, the narrative surrounding the legislation gets warped by political spin machines and special interest groups hoping to influence future legislation.
 The housing bubble is no exception.